 Global Excellence Through Service and Fortitude

 The Queens Alumnae Chapter of Delta Sigma Theta Sorority, Inc. was chartered on June 4, 1951.
 The present chapter name is actually its third.
 The original name was Delta Theta Sigma Chapter.
-This in turn became the Long Island Alumnae Chapter until 1965 when Nassau Alumnae Chapter was chartered.
-At that point we were renamed Queens Alumnae Chapter.
-Ethel Cuff Black, a Founder of Delta Sigma Theta Sorority, Inc. was one of the charter members of the chapter.
+In 1957, we became the Long Island Alumnae Chapter.
+Finally in 1964, we were renamed to Queens Alumnae Chapter.
+Ethel Cuff Black, one of the 22 Founders of Delta Sigma Theta Sorority, Inc. was one of the charter members of the chapter.
 Founder Black remained active until her retirement.
 At present, the chapter has over 200 members; all hold a minimum of a Bachelor's degree.
-Approximately 75% of the membership hold graduate degrees.
+Approximately 75% of the membership hold postgraduate degrees.
 The chapter welcomes the opportunity to partner with other organizations and community leaders that share the same goals and ideals.
 The charge of the chapter continues to be that of offering programs and services for the betterment of humanity.

 Ethel Cuff Black

 Ethel Cuff Black was born October 17, 1890 in Wilmington, Delaware.
 Her mother, Letitia Wilson Cuff, was the daughter of Moses and Susan Wilson, free Blacks and property owners.
 Founder Black graduated cum laude from Howard University in 1915.
 While at Howard University, she joined twenty-one other women in the founding of Delta Sigma Theta Sorority, Incorporated.
 On June 4, 1951, Founder Black and 10 other women chartered the Queens Alumnae Chapter in Queens, New York.